 Salads and Starters

 It’s official: Soup season is here!
 Ring in the cooler weather with this super simple number that’s so rich you won’t realize there isn’t any dairy.

 Kale is the perfect hearty fall green to use as a base for any seasonal salad.
-Try this easy option with freshly grated pecorino cheese and red pepper flakes as a healthy side dish or starter.
+Try this easy option with freshly grated pecorino cheese and red pepper flakes as a side dish or starter with a little kick.

-With eight simple ingredients and less than 10 minutes of prep time, this spinach-based salad brings a little California sunshine to any dinner table.
+With eight simple ingredients and less than 10 minutes of prep time, this spinach and sprouts dish brings a little California sunshine to any dinner table.

 Pumpkin just screams Thanksgiving.
-Start your meal with this simple soup to enjoy this classic ingredient with a bit of a twisted flavor.
+Start your meal with this simple soup filled with warming spices to get your gourd on.

-On a day when nearly every dish is an indulgence, it’s smart to start the meal with something a little greener just to fit in some of those important nutrients and antioxidants.
+On a day when nearly every dish is an indulgence, it’s smart to start with something a little greener to fit in those important nutrients and antioxidants.
 This combo of arugula with crisp and refreshing fennel and apple is the perfect solution.
 (The balsamic-dijon vinaigrette doesn’t hurt either!)

-Looking for the perfect Turkey pairing?
-Try these guilt-free Brussels sprouts for a delicious addition to any Thanksgiving table.
+Looking for the perfect turkey pairing?
+Try these roasted Brussels sprouts topped with earthy brown butter for a delicious addition to any Thanksgiving table.

-Want an herbal twist on the classic cranberry?
-This is the answer.
-Plus, there’s no added sugar; this sauce is sweetened with apple juice.
+For those who prefer an herbal twist on the side, here is the answer.
+Plus, there’s no added sugar; the sauce is sweetened with apple juice.

 This classic side dish is typically anything but healthy.
 However, this version takes out all the bad stuff by swapping in, well, less-than-bad stuff.
 Grandma will never know the difference.

-Whether you call it stuffing or dressing, no Thanksgiving would be complete without this holiday staple.
+Whether you call it stuffing or dressing, no Thanksgiving would be complete without the holiday staple.
 And this quick and easy recipe is full of unexpected veggies and can be made vegetarian-friendly.

 Taking your first stab at cooking the big bird this year?
 Don’t even try to enter the kitchen without this simple guide.